 During Semana Santa, Spanish towns and cities play host to parades and processions presenting the crucifixion and resurrection of Jesus.

 Semana Santa is celebrated throughout many different countries.
 But in this article, we’ll be taking a look at Semana Santa in Spain.
 In Spain, it’s the biggest religious celebration of the year – even bigger than Christmas.
 That means public holidays, fun, frivolity, eating, drinking, and a whole lot of energy.
-You can read our guide on when is the best time to visit Spain and you will know about other activities in Spain during the year.
+You can read my guide on when is the best time to visit Spain and you will know about other activities in Spain during the year.